jjisan4480/Splunk_and_SOAR_Integration/README.md

    * **Use SSL:** `false`
 3. Set the Action to **Disable User**.
 4. Set the Account Name field to dynamic input from the Splunk alert: `$exec.result.user`.
-> *[Insert Screenshot: The Active Directory node configuration detailing the connection parameters and Disable User action.]*
+> [Screenshot: The Active Directory node configuration detailing the connection parameters and Disable User action.]

 ### 5. Verify Action and Send Final Slack Update
 1. Drag a second **Active Directory** app node onto the canvas and connect it to the first AD node.